John McAfee, software pioneer turned fugitive, dead at 75 - News Break

 McAfee told AP at the time that he was being persecuted by the Belizean government.
 Belizean police denied that, saying they were simply investigating a crime about which McAfee may have had information.
 Then-Prime Minister Dean Barrow expressed doubts about McAfee’s mental state, saying, “I don’t want to be unkind to the gentleman, but I believe he is extremely paranoid, even bonkers.”

 A Florida court ordered McAfee in 2019 to pay $25 million to Faull’s estate in a wrongful death claim.
-He refused to pay it, writing in a statement posted on Twitter that he has “not responded to a single one of my 37 lawsuits for the past 11 years."
-He claimed to have no assets, writing that the order was a “mute point" — an apparent misspelling of “moot."
+He refused to pay it, writing in a statement posted on Twitter that he has “not responded to a single one of my 37 lawsuits for the past 11 years.”
+He claimed to have no assets, he wrote, making the order a “mute point,” a misspelling of “moot.”

 In July of that year he was released from detention in the Dominican Republic after he and five others were suspected of traveling on a yacht carrying high-caliber weapons, ammunition and military-style gear.